4insyde/spring-boot-starter-flink-statefun/README.md

 ## Starter in Action

 ### Step 1 - Create Spring boot Application
-I think it shouldn't be an issue for the most developers that familiar with Spring boot.
+I think it shouldn't be an issue for most developers that are familiar with Spring boot.
 Guide https://spring.io/guides/gs/spring-boot

 ### Step 2 - Add starter dependency into maven pom.xml